awsdocs/amazon-personalize-developer-guide/doc_source/VIDEO-ON-DEMAND-items-dataset.md

 # Items dataset requirements \(VIDEO\_ON\_DEMAND domain\)<a name="VIDEO-ON-DEMAND-items-dataset"></a>

  An *Items dataset* stores metadata about your items in your catalogue\.
 This might include information such as price, genre, and availability for each item\.
 For information about the types of item data you can import into Amazon Personalize, see [Item data](items-datasets.md)\.
+For information about general Amazon Personalize schema requirements, such as formatting requirements and available field data types, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
+These requirements apply to all schemas, regardless of domain\.

 An Items dataset is required for some use cases \(see [VIDEO\_ON\_DEMAND use cases](VIDEO_ON_DEMAND-use-cases.md)\)\.
 When optional, we still recommend creating one to get the most relevant recommendations\.
 If you create an Items dataset, your schema must include the following fields:
 + ITEM\_ID